lhbikos/ReC_Psychometrics/docs/08-EFA_PCA.md

 Note:

 * *Cumulative Var* is helpful in determining how many components we would like to retain to balance parsimony (where the goal is frequently "as few as possible") with the amount of variance we want to explain.
 * The eigenvalues are in descending order.
 If we were to use the *eigenvalue > 1.0* (i.e., "Kaiser's") criteria to determine how many components to extract, we would select 7.
-Joliffe's critera was 0.7 (thus, we would select 14 components).
-Eigenvalues are only one criteria, let's look at he scree plot.
+Joliffe's criteria was 0.7 (thus, we would select 14 components).
+Eigenvalues are only one criteria, let's look at the scree plot.

 *Scree plot*:  We can gain another view of how many components to extract by creating a scree plot.